sobjornstad/AnkiLPCG/README.md

 - *Fields separated by*: Tab should be selected automatically, but if it's not, do so.
-- *Duplicate handling*: As long as you are pretty sure that no other song has the same two lines anywhere in the song (which is unlikely), select *Update existing notes when first field matches*.
+- *Duplicate handling*: As long as you are pretty sure that no other song has the same two lines anywhere in the song (which is probably unlikely), select *Update existing notes when first field matches*.
 - *Allow HTML in fields*: Make sure this is selected or the line breaks will not import correctly.
 - *Field mapping*: Field 1 should be mapped to Context and field 2 to Line.

-After checking that the settings are correct, click the *Import* button to the right of the field mapping settings (*not* the *Close* button in the lower-right).
+After checking that the settings are correct, click the *Import* button to the right of the field mapping settings (not the *Close* button in the lower-right).
 Anki should display "Importing complete" and a count of the number of cards that were generated.

 Updating LPCG Cards
 ===================